 You might think that temperatures are usually relatively more stable during the spring and autumn seasons.

-However, in the case of Mt.
-Fuji, temperatures are practically the same as winter, even between late April and early May, and mid-to-late November.
+However, at Mt.
+Fuji, temperatures are practically the same as winter, even between late April and early May and mid-to-late November.

 Winter Season: A Dangerous Climate for Mountain Climbing

-Mountain climbing outside of season is very dangerous.
+Mountain climbing outside of the season is hazardous.
 Be sure to climb only during the established climbing period.
 Do not enter Mount Fuji in winter or autumn.

 What to Wear When Climbing Mount Fuji